Skip to Content

 The mud didn’t stop us from exploring the area with a hike to a lake at the base of a snow-capped mountain.
 The mountain was covered in a thick sheet of ice that hung seemingly weightless.
 The lake was pale green and reflected the mountain peaks off of the calm water.

-At Muddy town, there was a sheltered area with tables where we ate dinner, tents all pre-setup for us, a small shop selling snacks, as well as a pit toilet.
+At Muddy Town, there was a sheltered area with tables where we ate dinner, tents all pre-setup for us, a small shop selling snacks, as well as a pit toilet.

 Carlitos